xuwang/aws-hugo/README.md

-# Create Hugo static website generator on AWS Lambda with Terraform
+# Create a Hugo website generator on AWS Lambda with Terraform

 This project demonstrates how to use [Terraform](https://www.terraform.io/intro/index.html) to manage AWS resources needed to create Hugo static website using AWS Lambda service.
 Resources managed are: